OasisLMF/ODS_OpenExposureData/OpenExposureData/7_OED_Financial_Details_Policy_Conditions.rst

 CondTag
 #######

 The scope of each special condition is specified using a **CondTag** on each location in the location input file that corresponds with the **CondTag** in the account input file.
-This field can contain a meaningful string such as 'California', or it can be a policy condition reference number.
+This field is normally a meaningful string describing the scope of the condition, such as 'California'.

 |